Public policy of the United States: Environmental policy

 The environmental policy of the United States consists of efforts by the government to limit pollution and climate change in the United States and other countries.
 The Environmental Protection Agency (EPA) is responsible for overseeing and carrying out American environmental policy.
 Issues overseen by the EPA include air pollution, climate change, toxic chemicals, sustainability, and water pollution.
 Major environmental laws in the United States include the Clean Air Act. the National Environmental Policy Act, the Clean Water Act, FIFRA, the Endangered Species Act, the Safe Drinking Water Act, the Hazardous Materials Transportation Act, the Toxic Substances Control Act, and CERCLA.

 Transportation policy

 Congress is empowered by the Constitution to regulate interstate commerce through the Commerce Clause and to establish post roads through the Postal Clause.
-The Department of Transportation is responsible for carrying out transportation policy, and the Department of Homeland Security oversees transportation security.
+The Department of Transportation is responsible for carrying out transportation policy.
+The Department of Homeland Security oversees transportation security.
 Many offices within the Department of Transportation regulate different aspects of transportation, including the Federal Aviation Administration for aviation, the Maritime Administration for maritime transportation, the Federal Railroad Administration for rail, and the Federal Highway Administration for roads.

 Early transportation policy in the United States involved the regulation of maritime transportation through admiralty law.
 As the United States expanded westward in the 19th century, the transcontinental railroad was constructed with oversight by the federal government.
 The Interstate Commerce Act of 1887 established the foundation of rail policy.
 The Interstate Highway System was developed in the 1950s to facilitate interstate travel by road.